As a leader managing people and the one responsible for day-to-day business operations, you need to know about ERP vs MRP systems.

 - Potential shortages

-Having all departments on the same page allows for improved customer relationship management because all departments are able to relay the same, transparent information to consumers.
+Having all departments on the same page allows for improved customer relationship management because all departments can relay the same, transparent information to consumers.

 Enterprise Resource Planning systems also reduce the duplication that occurs between separate software, and help plan for the future needs of the business.

-Netsuite.com defines MRP as “a standard supply planning system to help businesses, primarily product-based manufacturers, understand inventory requirements while balancing supply and demand.
-Businesses use MRP systems to efficiently manage inventory levels, schedule production and ensure delivery of the right product — on time and at optimal cost.”
+Netsuite.com defines MRP as "a standard supply planning system to help businesses, primarily product-based manufacturers, understand inventory requirements while balancing supply and demand."

 This leads to problems like: